 Some of the common causes of hypoxia are:-

-- Gas or chemical poisoning such as carbon monoxide or cyanide poisoning
+- Gas or chemical poisonings such as carbon monoxide or cyanide poisoning

 - Low or absent oxygen concentration in the environment as seen in aviation, mountain climbing fires and drowning